Advertiser & Editorial Disclosure

-As a small business owner 20 or so years ago, one of the most confusing and frustrating things I did was reconcile my credit card transactions.
+As a small business owner 20 or so years ago, one of my most confusing and frustrating tasks was reconciling my credit card transactions.
 They were deposited in my business bank account with a lag of several days from the time the transaction was completed, and at the time, I don’t think I completely understood exactly what a merchant account was or how it worked.
 I just knew I needed to have one to process credit cards.

 If your business accepts credit cards and debit cards, you need a merchant account.
-A merchant account isn’t something you can just do on your own, you need to establish a relationship with a merchant services provider to create an account.
+A merchant account isn’t something you can handle your own, you need to establish a relationship with a merchant services provider to create an account.

 What is a Merchant Account?

-Basically, it’s an account where you transfer funds from your customers’ credit and debit card purchases after they’ve been processed.
-You will most likely not have direct access to the funds in your merchant account, but the funds will be automatically deposited into your business banking account, usually within one or two business days.
+Basically, a merchant account allows you to get paid for your customers’ credit card and debit card purchases after they’ve been processed by a payment processor.
+You will most likely not have direct access to the funds in your merchant account, but funds will be automatically deposited into your business bank account, usually within one or two business days.

 How Does a Merchant Account Work?

-The merchant services provider, or processing service, confirms the availability of funds whenever one of your customers uses a credit or debit card to pay for a product or service.
-If there are sufficient funds, they will authorize the transaction and funds will be deposited into your account.
+The payment gateway confirms the availability of funds whenever one of your customers uses a credit or debit card to pay for a product or service.
+If there are sufficient funds, they will authorize the transaction.
+Funds are held in the merchant account while the payment processor processes the transaction.
+When the payment is processed and funds are released they will be deposited into the linked business bank account.

 This was one of the things that caused me bookkeeping headaches.
 Reconciling each transaction when it was deposited, making sure to account for the processing fees, and the two- or three-day lag waiting for the transaction was a bookkeeping chore that ate into the time I needed to do other things.
 At the time, like many of my small business peers, I lacked the bookkeeping savvy to understand how important it was to stay on top of all that stuff and probably should have accommodated for the credit card fees in the price of my services if I was going to accept credit cards, but I didn’t.